runtimeverification/proof-checker/zkllvm/README.md

 # TODO: Add instructions for building the Proof-Checker with CMake
 ```

-### We also have a temporary bash script that builds the Proof-Checker:
+### We also have a temporary bash script that builds and execute the Proof-Checker:

 First you need to set the environment variable `ZKLLVM_ROOT`:
 ```bash